JamieDixon/sc-jest-issue/README.md

 Run `yarn test` to see the passing test.

-Uncomment the line exporting `Foo` in components.js.
+Uncomment the line exporting `Bar` in components.js.

 Run `yarn test` again to see a failing test.